jeswr/blog/raw-posts/disambiguating-data-wallets.md

 ... thats a lot of standards!

 Whilst this has been happening, W3C groups have also been busy defining better ways for browsers to operate with your confidential data - including digital credentials.
-The [Credential Management Level 1](https://www.w3.org/TR/credential-management-1/) (creative naming!) "describes an imperative API enabling a website to request a user’s credentials from a user agent, and to help the user agent correctly store user credentials for future use" the credentials in scope for this group include *passwords*, *one time passcodes* and *digital credentials* such as Verifiable Credentials.
+The [Credential Management Level 1](https://www.w3.org/TR/credential-management-1/) (creative naming!) "describes an imperative API enabling a website to request a user's credentials from a user agent, and to help the user agent correctly store user credentials for future use" the credentials in scope for this group include *passwords*, *one time passcodes* and *digital credentials* such as Verifiable Credentials.

 On top of this API specifications such as the [Credentials Handling API (CHAPI)](https://w3c-ccg.github.io/credential-handler-api/#oncredentialrequest-attribute) are being developed.